msherron/scoundrel/README.md

 # Lando Scoundrel

-A Lando-based Drupal 9 project template, chock full of my favorite goodies - for the _discerning_ galactic smuggler.
+A [Lando-based](https://docs.lando.dev/) Drupal 9 project template, chock full of my favorite goodies - for the _discerning_ galactic smuggler.

 ### What's all this for, then?

-I find myself adding a lot of local tooling stuff to most Drupal projects that either Lando or Core doesn't provide by default.
-I got sick of copying and tweaking the same lando file every time I created a project, so I decided to build Scoundrel and step up my life.
+I found myself adding a lot of local tooling stuff to most Drupal projects that either Lando or Core doesn't provide by default.
+I got sick of copying and tweaking the same lando file every time I created a project, so I decided to build Scoundrel as a Composer project and _step up my life_.

 This project can be used as a local development environment for D9 builds, or to spin up a quick environment for Contrib or Core development.
+Inspired and partially extended from [Lando + Drupal Contributions](https://github.com/thinktandem/drupal-contributions).

 ### Prerequisites

 1. [Install Composer](https://getcomposer.org/download/).
 "But I don't wanna install any php stuff locally, I want Lando to handle handle all that?!"
 No, you don't.
-It's hella slow running inside Docker.
+It's hella slow running file I/O inside Docker.
 Trust me on this one.
 1. [Install Lando](https://docs.lando.dev/basics/installation.html).

 ### Getting started